lucassaid/react-headless-agenda/README.md

 What will add here
 - `prev` and `next` functions to navigate between weeks
-- `<HoursColumn>` to render the hours at the left
+- `<Ticks>` to render the hours at the left
 - `<Needle>` (that red line at the top left) to indicate the current time

-This time we'll use CSS Grid
+This time we'll use CSS Grid (easier to handle the left column with hours)

 <details>
   <summary>See code</summary>